evildmp/diataxis-documentation-framework/explanation.rst

 to think about cooking at a higher level, and to understand more about the subject.

-How to write good explanation
+How to write a good explanation
 ----------------------------------

 Provide context